Doctors stop performing heart surgeries through SUS starting this Saturday

 With the interruption of activity, about 100 elective surgeries (without urgency) and urgency and emergency can no longer be done per month in the state.

-The company Medcardio, contracted to perform the surgeries and composed of 25 surgeons, sent a letter yesterday to the State Department of Health (Sesa) and to philanthropic hospitals informing about the suspension of activities.
+The company Medcardio, contracted to perform the surgeries and composed of 25 surgeons, sent a letter yesterday to the Secretary of State for Health (Sesa) and to philanthropic hospitals informing about the suspension of activities.

 In the case of elective surgeries, the suspension has already taken effect this Saturday (13).
 As for the urgency and emergency, the doctors assured that they will keep it until next Tuesday.